In 2021-22, I am

 women's cause field [espace de la cause des femmes], which offers new theoretical insights on the architecture of collective protest in an era of social movement institutionalization.

-I am currently leading a collective research project (
+I am coordinating a collective research project (

-ProVirCap) funded by the Agence Nationale de la Recherche and involving a team of nine scholars (2021-2025).
+ProVirCap) funded by the Agence Nationale de la Recherche and involving a team of 13 scholars (2021-2025).
 Based on the combination of qualitative and quantitative methods, the ProVirCap project offers a

 Recent publications: